Richie-Rokka/enterprise-workforce-planning-talent-intelligence/README.md

 ---

+## Why This Project Matters

+Most HR dashboards report what happened.

+This platform was designed to support what happens next.

+By connecting workforce supply, attrition risk, and recruitment capacity into a single decision-support framework, leaders can move from reactive reporting to proactive workforce planning.

+The result is a workforce intelligence solution that supports strategic hiring decisions, retention planning, and organizational growth.

+---

 ## 🎯 Business Challenge

 Organizations face increasing workforce challenges including:

-* Workforce shortages
+Workforce shortages
-* Rising employee attrition
+Rising employee attrition
-* Hiring delays
+Hiring delays
-* Recruitment bottlenecks
+Recruitment bottlenecks
-* Capacity constraints
+Capacity constraints
-* Increasing workforce utilization pressure
+Increasing workforce utilization pressure

 Without integrated workforce intelligence, decision-makers struggle to answer critical questions:

-* Do we have enough workforce capacity to meet future demand?
+Do we have enough workforce capacity to meet future demand?
-* Which departments are most vulnerable to attrition?
+Which departments are most vulnerable to attrition?
-* Where should hiring efforts be prioritized?
+Where should hiring efforts be prioritized?
-* Can recruitment capacity close forecasted workforce gaps?
+Can recruitment capacity close forecasted workforce gaps?

 This project was designed to answer those questions through a unified analytics framework.